 It’s important that all feedback given is responded to, whether it’s good or bad.
 Ignoring feedback will demonstrate that you have little regard for your customers and do nothing to placate those that are dissatisfied.
-On the other hand, a response shows respect and understanding for your customers’ experiences.
+On the other hand, a response shows respect and understanding of your customers’ experiences.

 52% of customers expect to hear back from brands within seven days of giving a review, especially ones that are critical.
 Write a short, non-confrontational reply to show that you understand and sympathize with their poor experience.

 To tackle the immediate response more effectively, you can use an Autoresponder for Facebook reviews and automate your reply.
-By doing this, you will never miss a review and will showcase your reviewers the importance of their action for your company.
+By doing this, you will never miss a review and will show your reviewers about the importance of their action for your company.

 It is a fact that people can accept reasonable delay in the response, but according to Sprout Social study, they can wait for 4 hours and most of the businesses take more than 10 hours to respond.

-That is why you need to consider setting your Facebook page to send notifications once you receive a review and also setting up an autoresponder that will reply immediately with custom message.
+That is why you need to consider setting your Facebook page to send notifications once you receive a review and also setting up an autoresponder that will reply immediately with a custom message.

 Once you receive a review, your focus must be towards exceeding their expectations.

 Offer to make things right and send a personal message proposing some token to show you are sorry: A discount on their next purchase can go a long way in making amends.